 She brings a genuine passion for preserving a world of colour, craft and history that was slowly slipping away.
 It also weaves authentic heritage into every scarf.

-As an award winning designer, the most recent and prestigious being the Red Dot Design Award, Ai Pheng is bringing Baba Nyonya to you by fusing the traditional with the modern.
+Ai Pheng is bringing Baba Nyonya to you by fusing the traditional with the modern.
 It’s the perfect tribute to a culture born out of embracing new experiences and ideas.

 Behind the name